Skip to main content

 • Rental or short-term hold property (and the HOA/STR ordinance allows it)

-• Code-compliance under tight budget, no HOA mesh prohibition
+• Tight budget, barrier requirements confirmed for your address, no HOA mesh prohibition

-• Toddlers in the house now, glass planned later
+• Young children in the house now, glass planned later

 09